Recovering from Post-Hike Fatigue After a Long Day of Hiking

 Hiking can lead to significant fluid loss through sweat, especially on hot, sunny, and challenging trails.

 Proper hydration is paramount for recovery, as is replacing the fluids you lost during a hike.
 Along with replenishing your fluids with water, you should also drink electrolyte-rich beverages or natural fruit juices to replenish your body’s energy stores and boost your healing capabilities.
+Also try the High Above hydration vest in order to stay optimized during your hike.

 In addition to rehydrating your body, adequate hydration helps flush out toxins, prevents muscle cramps, and ensures your body's is functioning optimally.